Maria Sorbara Mora, MS, RD, CEDRD, CDN, RYT

 Co-Founder & Director of Nutrition and Yoga Therapy

 Phone Extension #102

-Maria Sorbara Mora, MS, R.D., CEDRD, CDN, PRYT, RYT, is the Co-Founder and Director of Nutrition and Yoga Services at Aurora Behavioral Health, a comprehensive yoga-based eating disorder treatment center in New York City.
+Maria Sorbara Mora, MS, R.D., CEDRD, CDN, PRYT, RYT, is the Founder and Director of Nutrition and Yoga Services at Integrated Eating Nutrition and Dietetics and co-founder of Aurora Behavioral Health Eating Disorder Treatment Center.

 Maria strongly holds the belief in the holistic model for recovery, allowing for change and transformation.
-It has been her dream to co-create this treatment center.
-In addition to her role at Aurora, Maria maintains an extensive practice, including nutrition and yoga therapy services, psychotherapy and yoga therapy groups, clinical supervision, and professional trainings.
+Maria maintains an extensive practice, including nutrition and yoga therapy services, yoga therapy groups, nutrition and yoga therapy supervision, and professional trainings.

 She has treated individuals with eating disorders for over 15 years and began instituting yoga therapy into her practice with eating disorder clients five years ago.
 As the founder of Integrated Eating, PLLC (formally Body Connection), she maintains a private practice in which the premise is to integrate body, mind, and soul into the traditional treatment modality for those struggling with eating and body issues, addictions, and trauma.

 Among Maria's certifications as a Registered Dietitian and Certified Dietitian-Nutritionist, in 2014 she was recognized for her specialty and expertise in the treatment of eating disorders by IAEDP (International Association for Eating Disorder Professionals) and given the credentials CEDRD (Certified Eating Disorder Registered Dietitian).
 In addition to these certifications in the field of nutrition and dietetics, Maria also holds certifications in the field of yoga therapy.